Trushar30/News/README.md

 ## 📝 License

-MIT - Do whatever you want, we're not your boss
+Do whatever you want, we're not your boss

 ## 🙏 Credits